 Your adventure in the Nagano mountains is coming to an end.
 Take the train back to Tokyo via Nagano.
 We are happy to book the rest of your vacation in Japan - just contact us!

-Journey time from Yudanaka to Nagano: approx. 45 minutes
+Duration of trip from Yudanaka to Nagano: approx. 45 minutes

-Travel time from Nagano to Tokyo: approx. 1.5 hours
+Duration of trip from Nagano to Tokyo: approx. 1.5 hours

 Ryokan Biyu no Yado****, Nagano, Japan (2 nights)